randy3k/collections/README.md

 for atomic vectors using boost library.

 [fastmap](https://CRAN.R-project.org/package=fastmap) provides hashmap
-which doesn not leak memory.
+which doesn't not leak memory.
 The current implementation of collection::Dict is actually inspired by it.
 However, a more efficient hash table library [tommy](https://github.com/amadvance/tommyds/) is used.